 Our singular focus is what allows us to build the most intelligent and performant CI/CD tooling on the market.
 That’s all we do.
 And because we believe developers’ ability to choose best-in-class tooling is so important, we invest in extensibility, making the cost of integration with other key tools easy and low.

 Forrester agrees.
 As the report states, “Large enterprises often need to develop using multiple technology stacks that include Linux, Windows, and macOS.
-CircleCI’s support for these build environments pushes its offering to the leader category.”
+CircleCI’s support for these execution environments pushes its offering to the leader category.”

 Here’s where CircleCI gained top marks in this year’s report:

 Support for a variety of build systems and preconfigured environments: The report states, “CircleCI provides a large number of preconfigured environments, something enterprises tell Forrester they look for to help them jumpstart their efforts to get into the cloud.”
 We also support developers who are building for macOS, Linux, Android and most recently Windows.

 CircleCI orbs: Last fall we introduced a mechanism called orbs that allows third-parties to provide developers with pre-made integrations for use in the pipeline.
 Forrester notes, “CircleCI’s orb technology allows customers to easily integrate and maintain third-party applications, creating more-resilient build pipelines.”
 Since launch in November 2018, orbs have been widely adopted by CircleCI users, with more than 11,000 organizations using orbs in over 28,000 projects and 5,770,000 CI/CD pipelines.
 The functionality, flexibility, and control that these orbs provide make CircleCI the fastest and most reliable route to achieve success.